I Should Care

 "I Should Care" is a popular song with music by Axel Stordahl and Paul Weston and lyrics by Sammy Cahn, published in 1944.
 Cahn said that the title came to him by the time they played the first 4 bars.
 It first appeared in the MGM film Thrill of a Romance.
-The original recording by Ralph Flanagan and His Orchestra, with vocalists: Harry Prime and The Singing Winds was made at Manhattan Center, New York City, on July 18, 1952.
-It was released by RCA Victor Records as catalog number 20-4885 (in USA) and by EMI on the His Master's Voice labels as catalog number B 10389.

 The song has become a popular standard, and a jazz standard, with recordings by many artists.